coli-saar/am-parser/scripts/cogs2021/README.md

 cd AMPARSERDIR
 java -cp am-tools.jar de.saar.coli.amrtagging.formalisms.cogs.tools.PrepareDevData --corpus COGSDATADIR/dev.tsv --outPath AMCONLLDIR --prefix dp_dev
 ```
+By the way, there are two more scenarios for which you need a `PrepareDevData` call:
+1. test set used as the `--corpus` argument: needed when `evaluate_on_test : true` in the jsonnet training file
+2. prediction on the gen set: we need an 'empty' amconll file for prediction on the generalization set, and we get it by running `PrepareDevData` with the gen ste as the `--corpus` argument

 ### Step 2: Training the parser (using am-parser)